elepner/elepner/README.md

 ### Hi there 👋, I'm Eduard Lepner
 --------

-I'm a senior software developer at [Invarion](https://invarion.com/) with 10+ years of experience (working with SaaS since 2016).
-I primerly work with ``asp.net/Azure/Angular`` at the moment and all related pieces of technology that one might expect for the stack above
+I'm a senior software developer at [Invarion](https://invarion.com/) with over 10 years of experience, specializing in SaaS since 2016.
+I primarily work with ASP.NET Core, Azure, and Angular, along with related technologies, including:
 - Azure DevOps
 - NGRX
 - RxJS